adamshephard/oed_iel_scoring/README.md

 #### IEL Scoring

 The next stage is to generate IEL scores for each WSI using the nuclei/layer segmentations.
-Note the `epithelium_dir` is the output directory from the previous step.
+Note the `input_mask_dir` is the output directory from the previous step.

 Usage: <br />
 ```
-  python iel_scoring.py --input_dir="/path/to/input/slides/or/images/dir/" --epithelium_dir="/path/to/combined/mask/dir/" --output_dir="/path/to/output/feature/dir/"
+  python iel_scoring.py --input_wsi_dir="/path/to/input/slides/or/images/dir/" --input_mask_dir="/path/to/combined/mask/dir/" --output_dir="/path/to/output/feature/dir/"
 ```

 ## License